 Published March 18, 2016 by Michael Levi

 It is finally here.
-The 1st published CFE report has recently been published and students across Canada have lots of fun reading ahead of them.
+The first published CFE report has recently been published and students across Canada have lots of fun reading ahead of them.

 We have spent a considerable time pouring over the CFE to make sure that our CFE preparatory courses really provide insight and guidance to CFE candidates.
 Along the way, we have gleaned some insights from the report that we think you might find interesting.

-Let's start with some neutral observations in this piece and over the next 3 weeks, we'll focus on the "good, bad and ugly", one for each week.
+Let's start with some neutral observations in this piece and over the next three weeks, we'll focus on the "good, bad and ugly," one for each week.

 At the end of each blog we will provide a few action points you can walk away with, to make our comments useful and practical when you are studying.

 Also not surprisingly, management accounting is now being tested much more heavily than in the past.
-It is now a depth area with financial accounting and will have much more of an impact on passing the exam than under the UFE legacy exam.4) Weird Assurance
+It is now a depth area with financial accounting and will have much more of an impact on passing the exam than under the UFE legacy exam.

-- Don't fall into the trap of thinking that one year makes a trend.
+1) Expectations - Don't fall into the trap of thinking that one year makes a trend.
 We DO NOT yet have any trends and candidates will be much better mentally prepared expecting changes rather than sitting at the CFE in May/Sept.
 2016 wondering why it looks different than it did in 2015.
-Perspective matters!2) Handbook
+Perspective matters!